Jammicus/JenkinsUtils/README.md

 1. Clone Repository
 2. In the root, run `pip3 install -r requirements.txt`
-3. Update JenkinsConfiguration.py with your jenkins server URL, and your credentials
+3. Update Credentials.py with your jenkins server URL, and your credentials
-4. Run `python3 JenkinsUtils.py <command>`
+4. Run the following from the root of the project: `python3 src/JenkinsUtils.py <command>`

 ## Available Commands